dkalpakchi/django-scientific-survey/README.md

 # Django scientific survey

 A django survey app for conducting scientific surveys, based on "django-survey-and-report" by Pierre Sassoulas.
+The package supports integration only with Django between versions 2.2 and up to and including 3.2.16.
+Supporting Django 4 is on the agenda, but not a top priority as of right now.

 The following changes were made to the original app to accommodate scientific use cases:

 * Introduced answer groups for the use cases when a datapoint should be evaluated using multiple different aspects.
 For instance, for a given text, you might want to evaluate its naturalness on the scale from 1 to 5, its fluency on the scale from 1 to 10 and its coherence on the scale from 1 to 4.